A Healthier Life is One Word Away

 - 80% of the “I don’t” group achieved their health goal every day for 10 days.

 By saying “I don’t” instead of “I can’t” increases chances of success eight-fold.
 The words “I can’t” come from a place of restriction while “I don’t” comes from a place of identity and empowerment.
-That’s why having no strategy at all is even 3X the effectiveness as compared restriction!
+That’s why having no strategy at all (like the control group) is even 3X more effective than the “I can’t” restriction group.

 Let’s face it, no one wants restriction and deprivation.
 That’s why so many diets fail.
-Saying, “You can’t have that soda” makes you want to drink the soda.
-Instead, make a choice and decide that “I’m not the type of person who drinks soda.”
+Saying, “I can’t drink soda” makes you want to drink the soda.
+Instead, make it a point to say “I don’t drink soda.”
 This gives the power and control back to you – and not the soda.

-I recently employed these strategies by deciding to not drink more than one alcoholic beverage a night.
-It worked – and it was so simple!
+I recently employed this strategy by deciding to not drink more than one alcoholic beverage a night.
+It was a success and it was so simple!

 * The only time my family noticed was when I ordered something non-alcoholic like tea.
 Brutal, I know!
-All in good jest, of course, and I didn’t let it change my mind but it’s a warning that people do pick up on it if it’s outside your expected norm.
+I didn’t let it change my mind but it’s a warning that people do pick up on it if it’s outside your expected norm.
 I told them my rule and they respected my decision.